If you deposited all your payroll taxes on time, you have until May 12, 2025, to file Form 941 for Q1, 2025. E-file now!

 How to file Form 941-X?

-However starting from the 2024 tax year, the IRS encourages you to file Form 941-X electronically for quick and secure processing of your amended return.
-To e-file Form 941-X, you must get started with TaxBandits, an IRS-authorized
+Form 941-X, filed to correct errors made on Form 941 for tax years before 2024, can only be paper filed and mailed to the IRS.
+However, starting from the 2024 tax year, the IRS introduced an option to file Form 941-X electronically for quick and secure processing of your amended return.
+To e-file Form 941-X, you must get started with TaxBandits, an IRS-authorized e-file provider.

 Where to mail Form 941-X?